Angel and Archangel

-Their only downsides are the lack of immunities and rather high cost (highest cost of all not-neutral level 7 creatures, both in gold and resources).
+Their only downsides are the lack of immunities and high cost (highest cost of all not-neutral level 7 creatures).
 Archangels are also among the strongest level 7 units recruitable from a town.
 They have the highest attack and defense (both 30) out of all level 7 creatures that you can recruit from a town and only Azure Dragons and Crystal Dragons have higher attack and defense (Rust Dragons have the same).
 Only Phoenixes (21) and Azure Dragons (19) have higher base speed than Archangels' 18.
 The Ancient Behemoth, Haspid and Titan can defeat an Archangel in a one-on-one combat (Titan can win by defending 4 times and then attacking).

 Archangels have the highest AI Value of any creature in Restoration of Erathia with 8776.
 The only creature which gains size on upgrade.

-Casting the Clone spell on a stack of Archangels before the stack has cast their Resurrection, enables the clone to cast it.
+Casting the Clone spell on a stack of Archangels before the stack has cast their Resurrection, enables the clone to cast it (in Horn of the Abyss, a cloned stack can always cast Resurrection, even if the original stack has already casted it).
 Typically the Resurrection cast by Archangels (100 x number of casting Archangels) is more powerful compared to a hero's Resurrection (40/80/160 + 50 x hero's Power) and is always permanent, unlike hero spell which requires Advanced Earth Magic to last longer than the current battle.
 After the clone has cast the Resurrection, it is almost preferable to let the enemy destroy it in order to cast Clone on the Archangels again.
 Additionally, spells like Fireball or Meteor Shower can be used to destroy the clone.
 The clone can also be used as expendable stack to use up enemy retaliation, with added bonus of striking very hard and possibly another clone coming soon.

-It takes three Archangels to resurrect one Archangel.
-Thus it could be wise to divide them into stacks with multiples of three (3,6,9...), so they can resurrect each other.
+It takes three Archangels to resurrect one Archangel, while five can resurrect two.
+Thus it could be wise to divide them into stacks of 3 or 5, 8, 10, 13 etc. so they can resurrect each other.